(Related sites around Saskatchewan)

 Saskatoon Folkfest celebrates Saskatoon’s multicultural diversity.
 Be sure to visit the Scottish Pavilion

-The Saskatoon Scottish Country Dancers’ Facebook page: promoting the club and sharing information with members, friends and the community.
+The Saskatchewan Scottish Country Dancers‘ Facebook page: promoting the Branch and sharing information with members, friends and the community.

 The Saskatoon Highland Dancing Association exists to promote the art of Highland Dancing and the Scottish culture.